INDUSTRY

 In order to treat the most critical patients in the most thorough manner, critical care nurses use their specialized skills and extensive knowledge of disease pathology to provide interventions that sustain life.

-Without ICU nurses, healthcare systems would be unable to accept trauma patients, end-of-life patients, and others that require highly specialized care.
+Without ICU nurses, healthcare systems would be unable to accept trauma patients, end-of-life patients, and others who require highly specialized care.
 These nurses are specially trained and often cannot be replaced unless an individual has similar training and credentials.

 What Does an ICU Nurse Do?